digipolisantwerp/antwerp-ui_react/CONTRIBUTING.md

 ## Credits

-Thank you to all the people who have already contributed to ACPaaS UI!
+Thank you to all the people who have already contributed to Antwerp UI!

 [github-issues]: https://github.com/digipolisantwerp/acpaas-ui_react/issues
 [acpaas-ui-react-slack]: https://digantcafe.slack.com/messages/CDGCW8U30/